pravesh00/acadbee-backend/README.md

 # AcadBee Backend
 ## About
-A reference book app which makes suggesting books easy for professors / instructors and help organizing lectures notes and e-material predominant in the online teaching environment.
+A reference book app that makes suggesting books easy for professors/instructors and helps to organize lectures notes and e-material predominant in the online teaching environment.

 ### Libraries
 * Mongoose